Access Control Systems in Kampala: Complete Guide

 Card-Based Systems

-Card-based systems use RFID or proximity cards to grant access.
+Traditional RFID and proximity card systems use 125 kHz or 13.56 MHz credentials to grant access.
 Users present a card to a reader, and the system verifies the credential before unlocking the door.

-These systems are widely deployed in Kampala due to their simplicity and low cost.
-Cards are easy to issue, replace, and revoke.
-However, cards can be lost, stolen, or shared, creating security vulnerabilities.
+Hikvision DS-K1102IK and Hikvision DS-K1107MK are cost-effective card readers widely deployed in Kampala.
+Cards are inexpensive to issue and replace.
+However, cards can be lost, stolen, or shared between employees, creating security vulnerabilities.

 PIN-Based Systems

 PIN-based systems require users to enter a personal identification number on a keypad.
-This eliminates the need for physical tokens and allows easy code changes.
+This eliminates physical tokens and allows easy code changes when employees leave or credentials are compromised.

-The primary risks are code sharing and shoulder surfing.
-Businesses should consider PIN-based systems for low-security areas or as a secondary authentication method.
+Primary risks include code sharing and shoulder surfing.
+Consider PIN-based systems for low-security areas or as a secondary authentication method alongside biometrics.

 Biometric Systems

-Cost range: UGX 1M to 5M per door
+- Cost per door: UGX 1M to 3M

 Mobile-Based Systems